subhamChakraborty23/NSE_Stock_Analysis_and_price_prediction_usin_XGboost/README.md

 - XGBoost &
 - Seaborn,etc.
 ## Observations and Results:
-- worked data scraping from NSE,
+- worked on data scrapping from NSE,
 - Preprocessed the datasets,
 - visualized and observed the time series nature of the datasets,
 - trained a Regressor and Classifier model,